xXxLizzy91xXx/the-odin-project/README.md

-# the-odin-project
+# The Odin Project
-Projects I have created following The Odin Project curriculum
+This repo will have all the projects that I will be creating thoughout the curriculum.